 Under the future without the Proposed Action, the Proposed Action would not be constructed or operational in 2015.
-None of the proposed developments would take place and the WTC Site
+None of the proposed developments would take place and the WTC Site would have been left in approximately its present condition after completion of the permanent WTC PATH Terminal and interim improvements.
+The Adjacent Sites would be developed independently under this scenario.

-The traffic conditions and resultant noise level changes over 2003 existing conditions are presented in Appendix H. Noise levels in the future without the Proposed Action would range from a decrease in noise levels by 1 dBA to an increase by 11 dBA, compared with 2003 existing conditions (see Appendix H).
+The traffic conditions and resultant noise level changes over 2003 existing conditions are presented in Appendix H. Noise levels in the future without the Proposed Action would range from a decrease in noise levels by 1 dBA to an increase by 9 dBA compared to 2003 existing conditions.
 The changes in noise levels would be attributed to the changes in traffic conditions.
+Noise levels in 2015 without the Proposed Action are presented in Table 15-8 together with the results for 2015 with the Proposed Action.